rescript-association/rescript-lang.org/README.md

 # Initial build
 npx rescript

-# Only needed for initial clone (or content H2 changes)
+# Build the index data.
+Only needed for initial clone (or content H2 changes)
-npm run update-index

-# Build the index data
 npm run update-index

 # In a new tab